A Tooth Abscess is a pocket of pus that is caused by a bacterial infection. This dental infection can take place in any part of the tooth.

 Causes of Tooth Abscess

-When you do not take care of your oral and dental hygiene, the bacteria present in your mouth attack your teeth and gums and lead to dental or tooth abscess.
+When you do not take care of your oral and dental hygiene, the bacteria present in your mouth attack your teeth and gums and lead to dental or abscesses.

 Most of the causes of dental infections in the tooth are a deep cavity or decaying tooth, Gum diseases, and Cracked tooth.